elegant-scipy/elegant-scipy/markdown/ch7.markdown

 (MISSISSIPPI assembly example)

+Before performing assembly, it is vital to perform read correction.
-A necessary step prior to assembly is error correction: some bases are incorrectly read out, and must be fixed, or they will mess up the assembly.
+During DNA sequencing some bases are incorrectly read out, and must be fixed, or they will mess up the assembly.
 (Imagine having puzzle pieces with the wrong shape.)

-The obvious way to do this is that is to find similar reads in your dataset and fix the error by grabbing the correct information from those reads.
+One correction strategy is to find similar reads in your dataset and fix the error by grabbing the correct information from those reads.
+Or alternatively, you may choose to completely discard those reads containing errors.

 (MISSISSIPI assembly with error-correction)